What is the Erasmus+ study mobility program?

 - University of Akureyri – Iceland

-- University of Cyprus– Cyprus
+- University of Nicosia – Cyprus

 - University of Montenegro (UCG) - Montenegro